FlyfishSec/rsGen/README.md

- # This tool has been ported to python.Considering cross-platform use, I reimplemented it in python with multiple improvements.
+ # This tool has been ported to python.Considering cross-platform use, I reimplemented [rcX](https://github.com/FlyfishSec/rcX "rcX") in python with multiple improvements.
  rsGen - Reverse Shell Payload Generator.
  =

   rsGen is a Reverse Shell Payload Generator for hacking.
 I write through windows batch.
 The main features include native command generation and variant command generation.
 In version 2.0, I added a tcp tunnel feature to receive shell("-ngrok" and "-pgrok").